Kawasaki-Red-and-The-Robots/LoFi-Piano/readme.md

 # Lo-Fi Piano Patch/Preset/Sample Pack.
+This is a little piano sound patch I noodled off of my magic Korg Monologue, probably pretty useful for making lo-fi stuff.

+Currently a work in progress as I get better at managing my time between work and practice and projects, but I digress.

-This repository consists of an all around breaking-out of a custom sound I've designed to emulate the sound of a piano being played off of a warbled tape cassette using my Korg Monologue.
-As an example of getting the most out of my hardware, I'm attempting to create a soundfont using Polyphone to get around the monophonic limitations of the Monologue by sampling its own sound and triggering these samples with the Monologue using MIDI.
+For me, I intend to use the soundfont as a way to get around the monophonic limitations of the Monologue by sampling it's own sound and then using it to trigger said sound off a computer using MIDI.

+## Considerations
+The Monologue is monophonic, but it's a great MIDI controller and even greater piece of sound design equipment; for starters it has six key `velocity tracking` channels, meaning each key is sensitive to how hard they're being hit.

+I want this set to use the `velocity` tracking to indicate `decay`; the harder the key is hit the longer the note will play out.

+So that means that for each of the 72 notes being recorded six different versions must be produced, each with a longer `decay` time than the last and bringing the total sample count up to 432 distinct sounds to be processed.

-## Sampling Proccess
+## The Sampling Proccess
-The first step is to record a complete range of 85 notes of varying lengthto give the patch a _responsive_ feel by allocating for velocity.
-The Monologue's keyboard recognizes __six__ varying levels of velocity to simulate __how hard__ the key is being hit; for our purposes we will record six tracks of the complete 85 note range, each with a different `decay` parameter applied to each of the notes for a gradient of short to long notes.

-The result is a set of 85 keys that ring out depending on how hard they're hit.
-With each key having six different ways to be played, in all the system has 510 different sounds it can make.
-That being said; as of initial uploading the individual notes have not been sliced into their appropriate sample files.
+I use Audacity for recording and editing sound.
+In the `sample-tracks.aup3` file temporarily included in the repository, we have recorded the full range of keys for every step on the `decay` parameter into their own channels.

+These channels then have a Noise Gate applied with a reduction of -100dB and then detached along silences.
+Then, each and every note in the project is selected and then normalized.

+After slicing and normalizing, the next step is labelling each note in step from E2 through E7 along with an extension denoting it's `velocity` channel.
+The nomenclature goes like: `E1.V1::E7.V6`.
+Once the notes have been labeled, we export as multiple`.ogg` files based on labels.

+It's important to remember to only do one track at a time because exporting like this is a multi-track, time-based thing so if you leave two tracks in muted then you may end up with a sound file with parts of two notes.

 ## Soundfont Tuning